wrex/rexs.tools/src/routes/blog/sashigane-1/+page.md

   I don't know for certain, but I strongly suspect that carpenters in ancient Japan used water with stretched _mizuito_ cords to mark out true horizontal and vertical references at the job site.
-I suspect they used [water levels](https://en.wikipedia.org/wiki/Water_level_(device)) to find horizontal, and carefully dropped droplets of water or ink to find vertical.
-They then stretched _mizuito_ cords between the two points to mark the horizontal/vertical lines.
+I wonder if they used [water levels](https://en.wikipedia.org/wiki/Water_level_(device)) to find horizontal, and perhaps dropped droplets of water or ink to find vertical.
+  They could then stretched _mizuito_ cords between two identified points to mark true horizontal and vertical lines (laser levels have spoiled me).

 These simple tools were used not just for modest homes and simple furniture, but also for astonishingly beautiful and complex temples and castles.